How Technology Is Closing the Gap in Fintech

 → Identity verification and adaptive KYC

-Thanks to AI and behavioral analytics, KYC and identity verification can now be:
+Thanks to AI and behavioral analytics, KYC and identity verification can now be faster, more secure, context-aware.

 → Fraud detection intelligence